HillZhang2004/tag-based-music-recommender/README.md

 If there is no requirements.txt, typical deps are: pandas numpy scikit-learn joblib streamlit spotipy python-dotenv requests

-API keys are not required for training + demos because api_labeled_tracks.csv and top_tracks_lastfm.csv are already included.
+API keys are not required for training + demos because data/api_labeled_tracks.csv and data/top_tracks_lastfm.csv are already included.

 How to run
 1) Train the model from the labeled CSV

-Retrains logistic regression on api_labeled_tracks.csv and overwrites tag_model.joblib and tag_vectorizer.joblib.
+Retrains logistic regression on data/api_labeled_tracks.csv and overwrites artifacts/tag_model.joblib and artifacts/tag_vectorizer.joblib.

 source .venv/bin/activate
 python train_from_api_dataset.py